Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 > * Delete the container.

 ### SDK Versions
+You will find the following folders: storage-blobs-java-v10-quickstart-v3, which references the version 11.0.0 of the SDK and storage-blobs-java-v10-quickstart-v4, which uses the version 12.0.0 of the SDK.

 * To use the latest Azure SDK version [storage-blobs-java-v10-quickstart-v4](./storage-blobs-java-v10-quickstart-v4) please add the following dependency to the Maven pom.xml file:
 ```xml
    <dependency>